use-ink/ink-docs/docs/basics/upgradeability.md

 ```

 ink! provides an intuitive call builder API for you to compose your call.
-As you can see that `inc_delegate()` builds a call in slightly different manner than `add_entry_delegate()`.
+As you can see that `inc_delegate()` can be built a call in slightly different manner than `add_entry_delegate()`.
 That's because if the delegated code modifies layout-full storage
-(i.e. it contains at least non-`Lazy`, non-`Mapping` field), the `.set_tail_call(true)` flag of `CallFlags` needs to be specified and the storage layouts must match.
+(i.e. it contains at least non-`Lazy`, non-`Mapping` field),
+either the receiver should be set to `&self` or the `.set_tail_call(true)` flag of `CallFlags` needs to be specified, and the storage layouts must match.

 This is due to the way ink! execution call stack is operated.
-Non-`Lazy`, non-`Mapping` field are first loaded into the memory of the delegated code where state changes may occur,
+Non-`Lazy`, non-`Mapping` field are first loaded into the memory.
-if `set_tail_call(true)` is not set, then after the delegated code finishes execution, the memory page is popped discarding any state changes. `set_tail_call(true)` indicates that
-the execution context is not required to be returned to the caller, and changes can be flushed into the storage
+If `&mut self` receiver is used, then when delegate call is completed, the original state before the call will be persisted and flushed into the storage.
+Therefore, `.set_tail_call(true)` needs to be set to indicate that, that delegate call's storage context is the final (i.e. _tail) one that needs to be flushed.
+This also makes any code after the delegate call unreachable.
+With `&self` receiver, `.set_tail_call(true)` is not required since no storage flushing happens at the end of the original caller's function.
-(see [Stack Exchange Answer](https://substrate.stackexchange.com/a/3352/3098) for more explanation).
+(see [Stack Exchange Answer](https://substrate.stackexchange.com/a/3352/3098) for details on how changes are flushed into storage).

 :::note Key compatibility
-If the delegated code modifies `Lazy` or `Mapping` field, the keys must be identical and `.set_tail_call(true)` is optional.
+If the delegated code modifies `Lazy` or `Mapping` field, the keys must be identical and `.set_tail_call(true)` is optional
+regardless of the function receiver.
 This is because `Lazy` and `Mapping` interact with the storage directly instead of loading and flushing storage states.
 :::